Jeimer Candelario Preview, Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Brewers pitching staff ranks 15th in the league.
+- The pitching staff for the Brewers has a collective 8.8 K/9, which ranks 14th in the league.

-- The Brewers have a 4.00 team ERA that ranks 10th among all MLB pitching staffs.
+- The Brewers' 3.98 team ERA ranks 10th across all league pitching staffs.

-- Brewers pitchers combine to rank 22nd in baseball in home runs given up (168 total, 1.3 per game).
+- Brewers pitchers combine to surrender 168 total home runs at a rate of 1.3 per game (to rank 21st in the league).

-- Burnes tries for his 10th victory when he gets the start for the Brewers, his 27th of the season.
-He is 9-6 with a 3.65 ERA and 160 strikeouts in 158 2/3 innings pitched.
+- Woodruff (3-1) takes the mound for the Brewers in his seventh start of the season.
+He's put together a 2.65 ERA in 34 2/3 innings pitched, with 41 strikeouts.

-- In his most recent appearance on Wednesday against the Minnesota Twins, the righty threw six innings, allowing six earned runs while surrendering eight hits.
+- The righty's most recent appearance came on Saturday against the San Diego Padres, when he tossed six innings, surrendering one earned run while giving up three hits.

+- The 30-year-old has put up an ERA of 2.65, with 10.9 strikeouts per nine innings, in six games this season.
+Opponents have a .176 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.